rmiyagi13/citaiton-improvements-repo/DEPLOYMENT.md

 2. Click on "Settings"
 3. Scroll down to the "GitHub Pages" section
 4. Ensure the source is set to the "gh-pages" branch
-5. Your site will be published at https://rmiyagi13.github.io/citaiton-improvements-repo/
+5. Your site will be published at https://rmiyagi13.github.io/citaitons-knowledge-base/

 ## Troubleshooting

 If your deployment fails:

 1. Make sure you have the correct permissions to the repository
-2. Check that the repository exists at github.com/rmiyagi13/citaiton-improvements-repo
+2. Check that the repository exists at github.com/rmiyagi13/citaitons-knowledge-base
 3. Ensure your build completes successfully (try running `npm run build` separately)
 4. Check for any error messages in the console during deployment

+## Using GitHub Desktop

+If you prefer using GitHub Desktop:

+1. Open GitHub Desktop
+2. Add the repository
+3. Make your changes
+4. Commit your changes
+5. Push to GitHub
+6. Run `npm run deploy` in your terminal

+## Manual Deployment

+If you need to deploy manually:

+1. Run `npm run build`
+2. Create a new branch called `gh-pages`
+3. Copy the contents of the `build` directory to the root of the `gh-pages` branch
+4. Commit and push the changes
+5. Go to repository settings and set the source to the `gh-pages` branch